 Nidra has its roots in ancient yoga teachings but has been found to be valid and effective by modern psychologists and neuroscientists.
 Modern research suggests that some of the processes used in nidra (e.g. yogic breathing techniques and the rotation of awareness around the body) are ideally designed to calm the mind and to create a sense of pleasantness and well being.

 Penny has been trained in yoga nidra facilitation by the Yoga Nidra Network which supports and promotes this wonderful practice in the UK and further afield.
 She uses short nidras in some general classes to provide deep relaxation but also in some very specific group and individual settings to relieve anxiety and sleeplessness.
 She also finds it particularly beneficial in pre natal and fertility yoga.

-Come along to Penny’s Yoga Gently class at Meadowlark to experience a short nidra after some gentle movement and breath work.
-Or for a longer nidra experience, come along to Deep Chill Yoga at KnotStressed, monthly on Friday evenings.
+Come along to Deep Chill Yoga at KnotStressed, now online, monthly on Friday evenings.
 Or get in touch using the contact form below to enquire about an individual yoga nidra.

 Online yoga nidras

 A number of free audio yoga nidra downloads have been made available by the Yoga Nidra Network and can be found here.
 These are guided relaxations with varied themes and purposes.
 Some are more yoga/spiritually oriented than others.
 Some are designed for specific purposes, such as for anxiety, pain management, pregnancy, childbirth ….or just sending you into a peaceful sleep.